-This video will explain in detail the differences between using a water bath canner and a steam canner and will show you how a steam canner can save 30 minutes or more per batch, weighs just a quarter of a full size traditional canner, and are ideal for a beginner.
+This video will explain the differences between using a water bath canner and a steam canner and will show you how a steam canner can save 30 minutes or more per batch, weighs just a quarter of a full-size traditional canner, and are ideal for a beginner.
 Read on, Wildflowers!

 This post may contain affiliate links.
 That just means that if you click on them an end up making a purchase, I get a tiny commission, which has no effect on your checkout.
 It just helps your favorite blogger stay in business 🙂

 Steam canners have been around a while, but they haven’t been approved by the USDA or the National Center For Home Food Preservation for much longer than a year.
 This is what they look like:

 They are a really awesome pot with several distinct and inarguable advantages that we can use to preserve high acid foods and this video will explain several of the key differences.

 I have created a video workshop that teaches everything you’d need to know to preserve healthy produce with this amazing canner!